 Ellen Poulsen The small, deep pink flowers are very attractive.
 Growth is vigorous, spreading and height low.

-Paul Crampel Free flowering, this has large clusters of small, orange-scarlet, semi-double flowers.
+Paul Crampel Free flowering with large clusters of small, orange-scarlet, semi-double flowers.
 It is moderately vigorous and makes a compact bush.
 It is excellent for more forward places in informal settings.
 Its color is exactly that of the geranium, ‘Paul Crampel’, and it is an excellent permanent replacement for that bedding plant.

 The Fairy This is very free-flowering with full, pale pink flowers.
 Growth is vigorous, spreading and low in height.